-I often make reference to the Agile Quadrants model to help explain different modes of testing, and how automation is just a part of a larger domain of testing.
-Recently, I discovered that Michael Bolton has evolved this model into something much more comprehensive and useful.
+I often make reference to the Agile Testing Quadrants model to help explain different modes of testing, and how automation is just a part of a larger domain of testing.
+Recently, I discovered that Michael Bolton has evolved this model into something much more comprehensive and useful, particularly in response to challenges many testers face in Agile environments.

 The Traditional Agile Testing Quadrants